 10 Misconceptions Why SEO is Better than SMO Refuted

-Wayne Smallman over at Blah!
-Blah!
-Technology has taken great lengths to convince people that conventional SEO (Search Engine Optimization) is better than SMO (Social Media Optimization) for middle sized and small businesses.
+Some bloggers argue that conventional SEO (Search Engine Optimization) is better than SMO (Social Media Optimization) for average small businesses.

-As I do not advocate a pure either or approach but rather the as well or more accurately "SEO as a side effect" approach of SEO 2.0 I am not against SEO altogether.
+As I do not advocate a pure either or approach but rather the “SEO as a side effect” approach of SEO 2.0 I am not against traditional SEO altogether.

 In fact my blog is called SEO 2.0 and not SMO whatever because I believe that SMO is just a as set of practices inside a larger discipline: SEO 2.0.

-SEO for Web 2.0 does not only consist of SEO of course but, if I you would ask me for numbers I would say 70% SMO and 30% SEO.
-On the other hand if you would ask me for the time and effort spend with SEO compared to the hours spent for SMO in SEO 2.0 I would reply 5-10% for SEO and up to 95% for SMO.
+SEO for a social Web does not only consist of SEO of course.
+In case you would ask me for numbers I would say 70% social media and 30% search optimization.
+On the other hand when you would ask me for the time and effort spend on search compared to the hours spent for social media in SEO 2.0 I would reply 5-10% for search and up to 95% for social media.

-This does not mean that SMO is to hard to implement, it means that in SEO 2.0 you take standard SEO best practices for granted and do bother later.
+This does not mean that SMO is to hard to implement, it means that in SEO 2.0 you take standard SEO best practices for granted.

-Nonetheless I have the impression that Wayne is driven somehow by a strange kind of nostalgia to the easy days of SEO where you optimized once, added some links from directories or link exchange and then you got traffic for an infinite time via Google and other search engines.
+I have the impression that bloggers who prefer old school SEO are driven somehow by a strange kind of nostalgia to the easy days of SEO when you optimized once, added some links from directories or link exchange and then you got traffic for an infinite time via Google and other search engines.

-So let's take a look at Waynes main points, I have to narrow them to an easily digestible size:
+So let’s take a look at the main points, I have to narrow them to an easily digestible size:

 Claim 1: Small businesses do not need much content, they need websites with 5 pages